 $5 Million Damage Award in Smokeless Tobacco Case

-Posted on behalf of The Bell Law Firm, PLLC on Dec 15, 2010 in Wrongful Death
+Posted on behalf of Stewart Bell, PLLC on Dec 15, 2010 in Wrongful Death

 A North Carolina widow will receive $5 million from a tobacco company as compensation for the chewing tobacco-related death of their 42-year-old husband.
 Experts believe the settlement is the first settlement for wrongful death in smokeless tobacco litigation.
 The man had developed cancer of the tongue after chewing tobacco for almost 30 years.